Prosecutor seeks 26-year jail sentence for Concordia captain

 Costa Cruises avoided a criminal trial in the case by agreeing to pay a 1 million euro fine to Italy last year, but has said it would pay thousands of euros in damages to survivors.

-Schettino drew derision in Italy for bringing the Concordia too close to shore in an ill-fated maritime maneuver known as a "salute" and abandoning ship before all survivors were rescued.
+Schettino drew derision in Italy for bringing the Concordia too close to shore in an ill-fated maritime manoeuvre known as a "salute" and abandoning ship before all survivors were rescued.

 An audio recording of an Italian coast guard officer shouting at Schettino in a cell phone conversation to: "Get back on board, damn it!" went viral on the internet and the phrase was printed on T-shirts.